anika-ilieva/OpinionGPT-bias-combination/advpromptset/README.md

 - Intructions how to extend the AdvPromptSet with political demographics can be found [here](https://github.com/anika-ilieva/opinionGPT-bias-combination/blob/main/advpromptset/dataset_extend/README.md).

-- Instruction how to evaluate Phi-3-Mini-4K-Instruct, the original OpinionGPT biases and their combinations can be found [here](https://github.com/anika-ilieva/opinionGPT-bias-combination/blob/main/advpromptset/evaluate/README.md).
+- Instructions how to evaluate Phi-3-Mini-4K-Instruct, the original OpinionGPT biases and their combinations can be found [here](https://github.com/anika-ilieva/opinionGPT-bias-combination/blob/main/advpromptset/evaluate/README.md).